I want to talk about a franchise coach. Not a particular one-just the actual title. Why?

 I didn’t like calling myself a “broker.”
 My business card said, “Franchise Consultant.”

 Did I consult with people?
 Sure.

 Did I coach people through the process?
 Yep.
+But why?

-Why?
 Why did I “consult” with and “coach” people through the franchise purchasing process?

 Answer: For the same reason today’s franchise coaches-consultants-brokers do.

 Feeding My Family